cellsummer/markdown-cv/index.md

 * Created best practice documentation such as AXIS parallel development SOP, AXIS naming convention SOP, and AXIS formula coding SOP, etc

 **Internal Asset Modeling**
-* Leveraged GGY AXIS as the internal asset modeling platform; Converted all asset classes from legacy asset projection platforms
+* Leveraged GGY AXIS as the internal asset modeling platform; Converted all asset classes from legacy asset projection platforms to AXIS
-* Integrated asset projection model with the main ALM model to promote "one model" concept
+* Integrated asset projection model with the main ALM model to promote the "one model" concept
 * Validated asset projections and market value calculations in spreadsheets and VBA
 * Worked with IT partners to build the pipeline to populate asset warehouse for the downstream users